 Synonyms for Confounding Variables and Omitted Variable Bias

 In the context of regression analysis, there are various synonyms for omitted variables and the bias they can cause.
 Analysts often refer to omitted variables that cause bias as confounding variables, confounders, and lurking variables.
-These are important variables that the statistical model does include and, therefore, cannot control.
+These are important variables that the statistical model does not include and, therefore, cannot control.
 Additionally, they call the bias itself omitted variable bias, spurious effects, and spurious relationships.
 I’ll use these terms interchangeably.

 What Conditions Cause Omitted Variable Bias?